pydio/pydio-doc-howto/cells_prometheus_grafana.md

     - targets: ['localhost:9100']
 ```

-To run the `node_exporter`, it is advised to create a service file and use systemd, here is a simple template that can be used for that purpose.
+To run the `node_exporter`, it is advised to create a service file and use systemd.

+Here is a simple template:

 ```conf
 [Unit]